rrgarciach/angular2-ts-template/README.md

-# angular2-ts-template
-### WORK IN PROGRESS: Adding unit test examples
+# Angular 2 TypeScript template

-Angular2 beta with TypeScript scaffolding that includes unit tests.
+Angular2 beta with TypeScript scaffolding that includes unit tests and API Blueprint for Mock Server.

 #### This repository was created to serve as template for [generator-angular2-ts](https://github.com/rrgarciach/generator-angular2-ts) project.